 Follow these steps to enable recommendations on your website.

-Create a new pipeline from the Coveo Cloud administration console.
-You need a different pipeline for your recommendations, as the model changes the default query behavior (see Creating and Managing Query Pipelines).
+Create a new pipeline from the Coveo Cloud Administration Console.
+You need a different pipeline for your recommendations, as the model changes the default query behavior (see Adding and Managing Query Pipelines).

 In your Recommendations pipeline, add a new Coveo ML recommendations model.
 It should take at least an hour to create, depending on the volume of data previously logged (see Managing Coveo Machine Learning Recommendations in a Query Pipeline).

 Step 4: Configure your Sitecore Instance

 <configuration xmlns:patch="http://www.sitecore.net/xmlconfig/"> <sitecore> <coveo> <defaultIndexConfiguration type="Coveo.AbstractLayer.CoveoDefaultIndexConfiguration, Coveo.AbstractLayer"> <serverUrl>http://YOUR_PUBLIC_SERVER_URL</serverUrl> </defaultIndexConfiguration> </coveo> </sitecore> </configuration>